 He joins a Patriots receiving corps that’s pretty sparse behind Julian Edelman, and was only made thinner with the retirement of star tight end Rob Gronkowski.

 Thomas will reunite with a familiar face in New England.
 Josh McDaniels, who coached the Broncos in 2009 and most of the 2010 season, has served as the Patriots’ offensive coordinator since 2012 in his second stint in Foxborough.

 Thomas trails only Broncos legend Rod Smith in the franchise's all-time ranks for the receiving yards (9,055) and touchdown catches (60).
 His 665 catches rank third in team history behind Smith and Shannon Sharpe.
 Thomas’ thirty-six 100-yard receiving performances are tops in team history.

-on suspicion of vehicular assault after a crash that seriously injured a passenger in his car.
+In February, Thomas was arrested on suspicion of vehicular assault after a crash that seriously injured a passenger in his car.